Children, Adolescents, and Adults with ADHD Are Valued

 A Person with ADHD Needs More Than Just a Tablet or Capsule

-Just tossing a medication dose toward a person who needs medication is never a good idea.
-Someone with ADHD needs to learn what the medical condition is all about.
-The education and support come in the form of therapy.
-The combination of the right medication and best-fit therapy is the most powerful way to lessen the impact of ADHD.
-This arrangement provides a guide through the ADHD jungle.
+Like the diabetes example above, just tossing a medicine at a person who needs it for ADHD doesn’t help.
+Someone with ADHD needs to learn what this brain-based medical condition is all about.
+The education and support might come in the form of “therapy”.
+The combination of the right medicine and best-fit therapy is the most powerful way to lessen ADHD.
 There are many types of therapy.
-Maybe behavior therapy or interpersonal therapy.
+There’s behavior therapy and interpersonal therapy.
 Family therapy or marital therapy (for parents or for adults) might be helpful.
-Training on specific skills or situations (stress management, test taking in school, dating relationships) could improve success.
-Another helpful set of skills one can learn is parenting skills training (raising a child with ADHD, while eventually rewarding, is a fast-moving challenge day-to-day.
+Training on specific skills or situations (stress management, test taking in school, dating relationships) might make success in life more likely.
+Another helpful set of skills one can learn is parenting skills training.
+Raising a child with ADHD, while rewarding in the long run, is a fast-moving challenge day-to-day.
 There’s more information about therapies for ADHD on the ADHD Treatment page.

-Center for Disease Control and Prevention (CDC) – United States
+Attention Deficit/Hyperactivity Disorder – Center for Disease Control and Prevention (CDC)